 Some medication stimulates the pancreas to produce insulin, such as sulphonylureas.
 Others may be prescribed to help you lose weight, if you need to.

 If you need to take tablets to manage your diabetes, you and your doctor will decide which is best for you.

 Weight loss surgery

-For many years, a variety of obesity surgery procedures applied to the stomach or intestine have been used as a method of losing weight.
-Recently, various studies have found that this can help to put Type 2 diabetes into remission.
+There are lots of obesity surgery procedures to the stomach or intestine that you can get to help you lose weight.
+There have been lots of studies that have found that this can help to put Type 2 diabetes into remission.

 Lots of people with Type 2 diabetes don’t take any medication, and they instead treat their diabetes by eating well and moving more.
 We have loads of information and advice that will help you live a healthy life.